 - Severe vomiting and/or diarrhea (more than twice in 24 hours or when combined with any other issue)

-Anytime your pet appears to be in severe pain or discomfort, call your veterinarian immediately.
+- Don’t try to wait it out — anytime your pet appears to be in severe pain or discomfort, call your veterinarian immediately.

-How to Prepare for an Emergency Vet Visit
+Preparing for an Emergency Vet Visit

 - Have important documents, such as medical records and vaccination history, easily accessible in your glove box or on your phone.